ZareefJafar/Dynamic-Report-Scheduler/README.md

 body -           {body in html}
 date_time -      {trigger date time}
 query -          {sql query for report/Stored Procedures}
+active -         {0 for inactive and 1 for active}
 ```

 If you want to contribute please read the CONTRIBUTING.md